The biggest video sharing platform worldwide had a banner year in 2022.

 This pushed the boundaries of how people consume entertainment and what different options there are out there to reach your target audience.

-Who are YouTube viewers?
-These statistics will help us have a clear picture of the different types of people that watch YouTube.
+These YouTube statistics on usage and demographical data will help us have a clear picture of the different types of people that watch YouTube.

 11. YouTube Clocks over 2 Billion Monthly Active Users